KashaveniSruthi/artisan-ecommerce-platform/README.md

 - **Hosting**: Vercel

-You can access the demo usersection by navigating to (https://artisan-ecommerce-platform-frontend.vercel.app/login) and using the following credentials:
+You can access the demo user section by navigating to (https://artisan-ecommerce-platform-frontend.vercel.app/) and using the following credentials:

 ```plaintext
 Username: admin@forever.com